 “Plans are underway to host the Grandparents Day Luncheon annually because it’s a great way to showcase the school and Judy Center,” said the Judy Center at Moravia Park Coordinator Michelle Matthews.
 “Our goal is to highlight the role that each family member plays in preparing young children for success in school, while providing resources for the entire family.”

 With a membership of nearly 38 million, AARP‘s goal is to disrupt preconceived notions about aging, strengthen communities, and fight for the issues that matter most to people 50-plus and their families.
-In Maryland, the nonprofit organization offers a variety of activities and events, and provides opportunities for older adults to connect annually.
+In Maryland, the nonprofit organization offers various activities and events and provides opportunities for older adults to connect annually.

 The Baltimore City Health Department’s Division of Aging and Care Services coordinates services for older adults, adults with disabilities, and their families to maximize safety, health, and independence.
 In addition, the Division hosts a variety of events and activities annually for the city’s grandparents, including the Grandparents As Parents Pamper Me Day and the Grandparents As Parents Annual Conference.